devnull-tools/boteco/README.md

 ### Running in JBoss Fuse

 It's easier than fall of a bike!
-From your Fuse console, do the following commands:
+From your Fuse console, do the following commands (`$VERSION` is the version of boteco that you want to install):

 ~~~
-features:addurl mvn:tools.devnull/boteco-features/1.0.0/xml/features
+features:addurl mvn:tools.devnull/boteco-features/$VERSION/xml/features

-features:install boteco
+features:install boteco-all
 ~~~

 Built in channels will start automatically but you need to configure them correctly.
 See the channel projects for details about how to configure each one.
+You can also install the feature `boteco` to install the base platform and install the feature for each channel separately:

+- `boteco-irc`
+- `boteco-pushover`
+- `boteco-telegram`
+- `boteco-email`
+- `boteco-user`

 ## Concepts